garylirocks/quickrefs/kubernetes.markdown

 Services can be of several types, each changes the behavior of the applications selected by the service:

-- **ClusterIP** default value, expooses the applications internally only
+- **ClusterIP** default value, exposes the applications internally only
 - **NodePort** exposes the service externally, assigns each node a static port that responds to that service.
 When accessed through `nodeIp:port`, the node automatically redirects the request to an internal service of the `ClusterIP` type
 - **LoadBalancer** you typically configure load balancers when you use cloud providers (eg. Azure Load Balancer), automatically creates a `NodePort` service to which the load balancer's traffic is redirected and a `ClusterIP` service to forward internally